listx/listx_blog/post/2013-06-06-realforce-104ug-hi-pro.md

 In fact, if I do somehow manage to remove the rubber feet, neither the cable nor the official Realforce product label would become scratched because the former is already set well inside the cord inlay, and the latter rests on the part of the keyboard that already enjoys about 0.5cm of clearance from the desk (the 104UG, like other Realforce models, has a concave underside design).

 The Unicomp also has rubber feet, but they are less rubbery and not as thick, and I like that.
-The Unicomp's underbody does not have a concave design like the RF, and the official Unicomp sticker on the back has obvious wear-and-tear damage on it as I've used it for the past 3.5 years.
+The Unicomp's underbody does not have a concave design like the 104UG, and the official Unicomp sticker on the back has obvious wear-and-tear damage on it as I've used it for the past 3.5 years.
 But again, I don't really care about this kind of damage, because, well, I care about the keyboard's performance, not its sticker.

 ## Plastic Swivel Feet